sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

 **Duration**: 30 minutes

+Here you will be using Azure Logic Apps which is a cloud-based service that enables you to automate workflows and integrate various services and applications.
+It provides a visual designer for building and managing workflows, making it easy to orchestrate complex processes without writing extensive code.

-In this exercise, you create a new Logic App for your data export workflow.
-This Logic App will execute periodically and call your ExportLicensePlates function, then conditionally send an email if there were no records to export.
+In this exercise, you'll develop a new Logic App to automate your data export workflow.
+This Logic App will be configured to execute on a scheduled basis, calling the ExportLicensePlates function to retrieve license plate data.
+The workflow includes a conditional logic step: if the function finds that there are no records to export, the Logic App will automatically send an email notification.
+This setup ensures that your team stays informed about the status of data exports, even when no new data is available, thereby streamlining communication and operational efficiency.

 ### Help references